jpriniski/NetCom/README.md

 ### Data
 - `all_interaction_data.csv`: long-formatted dataframe of all interactions.
 (Analysis scripts based on this dataframe)
-- `all_tweets.csv`: long-formatted dataframe of all pre-/post-interaction personal narratives.
-(Analysis scripts based on this dataframe)
+- `all_tweets.csv`: long-formatted dataframe of all pre- and post-interaction personal narratives.
+(Analysis scripts based on this dataframe.)
 - Network Interactions: long-formatted .csv files for individual network runs.
 File names: f20h1.csv means Face N = 20 Homogeneous Run 1.
 - Pre- and Post Data: wide-formatted .csv files of personal narratives and pre-/post- interaction hashtags.
 Pre- and Post-interaction hashtags were not analyzed in this experiment.
 File names: f20h1.csv means Face N = 20 Homogeneous Run 1.